Procedure vs Technique

 Why it’s important

-Having been in IT for nearly 20 years and a DBA for the last several, this struck a chord with me.
+Being an IT person, this resonated with me.
 We are all very aware of change management, and how change affects our environments.
 We should all be adept at documenting how we make these changes as well.
 One of the things I have noticed, though, is there isn’t a standard on how to create documentation.
 I’ve worked for organizations where the quality of documentation fluctuates wildly from department to department.
 While I understand the technique portion, I think it gets applied too liberally at times.
-In this case, how documentation gets created.